 Human Sexuality (MEd) & Public Administration (MPA)

-In our dual degree master of education and master of public administration program (MEd/MPA), you will take the inside track to a future as an educator, policy maker, non-profit worker, and sexuality professional.
+In our master of education (MEd) and master of public administration (MPA) dual degree program, you'll take the inside track to a future as an educator, policy maker, nonprofit worker, and sexuality professional.

-All of our students gain hands-on practical experience in either educational or clinical settings, depending on their program track.
+You'll gain hands-on practice experience in either educational or clinical settings, depending on your program track.
 Field experience is accompanied by a practicum course through which you will receive supervision from a faculty member.
 Field placements are located where you live, and students who live more than two hours away from campus can attend their practicum class through video conferencing.

-With a MEd/MPA dual degree from Widener, you will develop the skills and expertise to excel as a sexuality educator, advocacy worker, and policy maker.
+With an MEd/MPA dual degree from Widener, you will develop the skills and expertise to excel as a sexuality educator, advocacy worker, and policy maker.

 Flexibility & Efficiency

-Most of the classes take place only on specified weekends, so you will know in advance when you are required on campus.
+Most of our classes are scheduled on weekends and evenings with working adults in mind.
 Because of this format, students commute from around the Philadelphia area (and beyond) and are able to keep their current jobs.

 "Our students care about furthering positive outcomes in society.
 My goal in the classroom is to help them do this by building managerial and leadership skills that improve work performance in the near term and aid career advancement."

 "My approach to teaching is best described as embracing an existentialist and social reconstructivist perspective, emphasizing respect for what each student brings to the classroom and students’ responsibility for their own learning.
 In my teaching at Widener, these methods have resulted in positive outcomes as measured by student course evaluations and verbal feedback."